 Once past Gorebridge you’ll pass open farmland before stopping at Galashiels and Tweedbank.
 I’d personally give Galashiels a miss and get out at Tweedbank as you can take a short walk to visit Abbotsford House which was the ancestral home of Scottish author Sir Walter Scott.

-You can’t fail to miss the gothic-masterpiece Scott Monument in Edinburgh’s Princes Street (it’s not far from Waverley station*) and it has to be one of the highlights of a visit to the city.
-Read my Complete Guide to the Scott Monument for further information.
+You can’t fail to miss the Gothic-masterpiece Scott Monument in Edinburgh’s Princes Street (it’s not far from Waverley station*) and it has to be one of the highlights of a visit to the city.

 The Carlisle Line

 - Start and end points: Carlisle to Glasgow.

 - Journey time: 2 hours 30 minutes.

 - Highlights: Gretna Green, home of untold marriage proposals.
 Glasgow and its fantastic shopping malls and restaurants.

 Just like the Borders Line, the Carlisle Line starts in the countryside of the Scottish borders, only this time it’s on the other side of the country and finishes in Glasgow instead of Edinburgh.

 The similarities between the railway lines continue along the length of this journey as it’s mostly low-lying farmland broken up by the occasional country town, but it does have a couple of stages that make it stand out from the other lines in this list.

 The first of these has to be Gretna Green which is the second stop after Carlisle.
 If you’re an international visitor and are unfamiliar with this place it’s basically one of the most famous villages in Britain where thousands of young couples fled to get married after England tightened marriage laws in the 1750s.